 Photographer Giles Daoust's approach is to bring together the worlds of nature photography and “genre” cinema.
 He delves into the small marvels of nature that we too often take for granted, and tries to bring forward strange moods and supernatural elements that the untrained eye can easily miss. (www.expoGD.com)

-The photographer François Darmigny after following international news and major sports events, covered the wars in Lebanon and Afghanistan, became a freelance photographer in the middle of 90, feeling the need to explore new photographic world more in line with his own conception of the image.
-He decided "not to undergo the action but to create it myself preferring fulfill my part." he explains.
+After following international news and major sports events, covering the wars in Lebanon and Afghanistan, François Darmigny became a freelance photographer in the middle of 90, feeling the need to explore new photographic world more in line with his own conception of the image.
+He decided "not to undergo the action but to create it myself preferring fulfill my part."

 Born in 1952, the photographer Michel Giniès integrated

-the agency Sipa Press in 1972, the famous internationalphotography agency.
-The Photographer of celebrity covers Parisian parties
+the famous international photography agency Sipa Press in 1972.
+The photographer of celebrities covers Parisian parties

 and follows the international stars coming in Paris.
 That was the "Dolce Vita" time in Paris.

-The photographer Pascal Ito worked together with the agency Sygma, after finishing his studies in photography at the American Centre in Paris 1986.
+After finishing his photography studies at the American Centre of Paris in 1986, The photographer Pascal Ito worked together with the agency Sygma, .
 At Sygma, he took portraits of artists for magazines.
 He also worked as a photographer on film sets on the side.

 Since 2003, he works as a freelance photographer and takes numerous portraits ordered by magazines, advertisement, television and the show posters.
 He also works on personal series.

 Photographer, art creator and architect, the artist Jean-Paul Lubliner carried out a photographic project around the Eiffel Tower – 365 days before the year 2000.
 Every day, he went to the Eiffel Tower and grasped the atmospheres and lights that were offered by the Iron Lady, light up by his countdown.